fith/MMM-plex-posters/README.md

-Forked from gyran/MMM-plex-posters to add additional functionality: options to show posters from more than just Recently Added.
+Forked from gyran/MMM-plex-posters
+Quick-n-dirty hacks to change it to show individual movie posters fullscreen.

 # MMM-plex-posters